mayankshah1607/node-boiler/README.md

 ## Contributing
 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.

-We are always looking forward to new ideas and meaningful controbutions.
+We are always looking forward to new ideas and meaningful contributions.

 ## License
 [MIT](https://github.com/mayankshah1607/node-boiler/blob/master/LICENSE)